mmistakes/minimal-mistakes/theme-setup/index.md

 ## Installation

-Minimal Mistakes now requires [Jekyll](http://jekyllrb.com/) 2.2+.
-Make sure to run `gem update jekyll` if you aren't on the latest version or `gem install jekyll` if this is your first time installing it.
+Minimal Mistakes now requires [Jekyll](http://jekyllrb.com/) 3.0.
+Make sure to run `bundle update` if you aren't on the latest version to update all gem dependencies.

 If you are creating a new Jekyll site using Minimal Mistakes follow these steps: